Common Causes of

-The lack of protection from a motorcycle can lead riders as well as their passengers incapacitated or even to death.
-The actions of a negligent driver that was the cause of motorcycle accident must be highlighted and brought to light, which is how an attorney can help.
+The lack of protection a motorcycle provides can lead riders as well as their passengers to incapacitation or even to death.
+The actions of a negligent driver who was the cause of a motorcycle accident must be highlighted and brought to light, which is how an attorney can help.

 Errors Made by Vehicle Drivers

 According to the National Highway Traffic Safety Administration, more than half of motorcycle accidents involve a passenger vehicle.
-Sometimes these crashes are caused by negligence of the driver.
+Sometimes these crashes are caused by driver negligence.
 These errors can include:

 - Violating the right of way laws for motorcycle riders

 - Distracted driving

 - Failing to give a motorcycle rider enough space